All About the CPRA

 For instance, "business," doesn't necessarily mean a company selling a product or service to a consumer.

-The CPRA also gives The California Privacy Protection Agency the power and flexibility to keep the act's provisions up to date, and limit the ways businesses can circumvent its regulations.
+The CPRA amendments give The California Privacy Protection Agency the power and flexibility to keep the act's provisions up to date, and limit the ways businesses can circumvent its regulations.

-The act's crafters see this as an important feature, because ill-intentioned players began undermining the CCPA's consumer protections as soon as it was passed.
+The act's crafters see this as an important feature, because ill-intentioned players began undermining the CCPA/CPRA's consumer protections as soon as it was passed.

 Important New Terminology